nptcstandards/nptcstandards.github.io/projects.md

 ---
 layout: page
-title: Roadmap
+title: Projects
 ---
-The roadmap section shows the list of standards which are either :
+The projects section shows the list of standards associated with a project which are either :
 + under development or
 + scheduled for development or
 + due for assessment for inclusion in the Catalogue